 The Personalized MBA is the first in the world MBA program that empowers the candidate to tailor the studies according to their personal needs and gives total flexibility on the pace of the studies.
 The combination of On-campus and Online modules allows every busy business professional to join this MBA program.

 How does it work?

 - Combine the courses of our on-campus program Flex MBA and the Online MBA courses.

 - Out of 15 courses, minimum 5 courses must be followed on-campus in the Flex MBA, the rest 10 courses can be followed with the Online MBA.

 - The number of on-campus courses can increase, depending on the student needs.

-- Choose form the 5 majors offered in the Online MBA:
+- Choose from the 5 majors offered in the Online MBA:

 - International Management